olnor18/mukube-configurator/docs/config.md

 ### ROOTFS_SIZE
 (Optional) Size of the rootfs in GiB.
 Please also edit `SYSTEM_RESERVED_MEMORY` if you change this (default: `20`)

+### IS_IN_AZURE
+(Optional) If this value is set to "true", the mukube will be configured for setup on Azure VMs.
+Anything else than "true" will be treated as "false", and the mukube will therefore be configured as not running on Azure VMs.
+When running in Azure, a VXLAN will be used to simulate a layer 2 network using layer 4 components.
+Cilium also uses a VXLAN, and thus some of the IP addresses and ranges is defaulted to make sure it does not interfere with Cilium.

+### AZURE_VXLAN_IPRANGE
+(Optional) If the "IS_IN_AZURE" is set to "true", this value can be used to set the range in which the VXLAN IP will be from.
+The last octet of the IP range will be replace with the last octet of the NODE_HOST_IP, such that it is unique for all nodes.
+If this IP range is set, make sure that the `NODE_CONTROL_PLANE_VIP` is within this range.
+If `IS_IN_AZURE` is not true, then this option is not used and therefore its value is ignored. (default: `10.2.0.0/24`).

 ### Example file
 ```